prideout/prideout.github.com/_posts/2013-06-08-quad-meshes.md

 ---
 layout: page
 tags : [opengl]
-description : "Efficient rendering of animated quad meshes with OpenGL and computing smooth normals on the GPU with transform feedback." thumbnail : QuadMesh-masked.png
+description : "Efficient rendering of quad meshes with OpenGL (core profile) and computing smooth normals on the GPU with transform feedback." thumbnail : QuadMesh-masked.png
 ---
 {% include JB/setup %}